-Friedrich Schlegel Graduate School of Literary Studies (FSGS) is a structured program for doctoral candidates, which has been funded by the Excellence Initiative of the German federal and state governments since 2007.
+Friedrich Schlegel Graduate School of Literary Studies (FSGS) is a structured doctoral program which was funded through the Excellence Initiative of the German federal and state governments since 2007 to 2019.
+The Graduate School is part of Freie Universität Berlin and has gained Humboldt-Universität zu Berlin as an important cooperating institution in 2012.

 As particularly well-structured doctoral program at Berlin’s universities, the FSGS has been honored by the Einstein Award for Doctoral Programs 2017.